juniorro/Java-Projects/ProdMgmtSys/README.txt

 TROUBLESHOOTING
 ---------------

-Tomcat might not find classes
-the paths were not configured correctly.v
+Tomcat might not find the classes if the paths were not configured correctly.v
 Include all classes in one folder, and remove the packages in each class.